 - Shape into 1-in. balls; place on waxed paper-lined baking sheets.
 Refrigerate, covered, until firm, about 1 hour.

 - In a microwave, melt semisweet chocolate and shortening; stir until smooth.
 Dip truffles in chocolate; allow excess to drip off.
 Return to lined baking sheets; refrigerate until set.
-Or roll undipped truffles in cocoa if desired.
+Or, if desired, roll undipped truffles in cocoa.
 Store in an airtight container in the refrigerator.
-Yield: 5 dozen.

-Originally published as Cran-Marnier Truffles in The Taste of Home Cookbook 2011, p71
+Originally published as Cran-Marnier Truffles in Taste of Home Cookbook Contest 2010/2011